erciitb/Hello_Robot_2025/README.md

    - After downloading, run the installer and follow the on-screen instructions.

 4. **Install Additional Toolboxes** :
-   - You will be asked to select products to be installed, So over there you need to tick on hte following Add Ons:
+   You will be asked to select products to be installed, So over there you need to tick on the following Add Ons:

-    Matlab
+    -Matlab
-    Simulink
+    -Simulink
-    Simscape
+    -Simscape
-    Simscape Multibody
+    -Simscape Multibody
-    Simulink 3D animation
+    -Simulink 3D animation

 6. **Activate MATLAB**: